Skip to Main Content

 This is the official website for the Texas Legislature.
 It provides information on legislation, committees, house, and senate.

-We will use SB71 Telehealth as our sample bill in class.
+We will use HB 727 for the current (87th) Legislature as our sample bill in class.

 Find a Bill